 To obtain a certificate in Asian Studies, you need two years of an East Asian language.
 This means if you're a Chinese major or minor, you will not need additional coursework.
-For more information, contact Katherine Carlitz at the Asian Studies Center or visit the Asian Studies Center Web site.
+For more information, visit the Asian Studies Center web site.

 Where do students go after graduation?

 An advanced skill in Chinese has long created a very favorable edge when looking for work.
 We have placed many students in various federal agencies and departments and private corporations.
 Some students also go on to pursue graduate degrees at Pitt and other institutions in such areas as computer science, medicine, law, government, social sciences, and humanities.